Industrial action information for staff

 If you participate in the strike action, you must complete a strike notification form.

-You must complete and submit the notification form to your Head of Department on the first day you are back at work following the end of the strike action.
+You must complete and submit the notification form when you return to work following your participation in strike action.

 - What work should I prioritise during the industrial action?